WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/1.6/Scratch Work.md

 4. $\lnot p$ -  Modus Tollens of 2 and 3
 5. $q$ - Disjunctive Syllogism of 1 and 4

-Therefore this is a valid argument.
+Based on the proof above, this is a valid argument.

 ---
 ### 6.